 When talking about the pages you can find in an online store, the product page has one of the most important roles in the entire store: it helps the customer decide if he’s going to buy your product.

 Knowing this, the product page must have both an easy to read page, but also a very accurate and well-made product description and other things related to the product.

 So good design is not enough.
 It would be best if you also had well-written descriptions, specifications, and other product details.

 For example, is the shipping free?
 If yes, why not specify this on the product page?
 It’s not?
-There are still some handy tricks in order to clarify this subject in the client’s mind without having him navigate to another page.
+There are still some handy tricks to clarify this subject in the client’s mind without having him navigate to another page.